b-fuze/deno-dom/README.md

 Deno DOM has two backends, WASM and native (not functional yet).
 You can use the respective by importing either `deno-dom-wasm.ts` or `deno-dom-native.ts`.

+# Credits
+ - html5ever developers for the HTML parser
+ - nwsapi developers for the selector parser